 Whether you choose to be a Non-ID Release or ID Release sperm donor, you are protected against paternity claims.
 You cannot be contacted for child support.
 You give up rights to paternity when you become a registered donor at Cryos.
 This means that you will never be considered the legal father of potential donor children, who are born with the help of your donation.

 Ready to become a sperm donor?

 We know that the decision may require some thought and consideration and we are here to help.
-If you would like to learn about our sperm donation process and requirements click here.
-Want to hear about other sperm donor experiences?
-Click here to learn why our Cryos sperm donors made the choice to help future families.
+Click on the link to learn about our sperm donation process and requirements.
+You can also read why some of our sperm donor chose to donate their sperm and help future families.